-A 25-year-old man is dead after an encounter with a bear near a remote airstrip in northern Saskatchewan.
+A 27-year-old man is dead after an encounter with a bear near a remote airstrip in northern Saskatchewan.

-The Ministry of Community Safety says the man died Friday near Points North, 700 kilometres northeast of Saskatoon.
+The Ministry of Community Safety says the man died Friday about 85 kilometres northeast of Points North Landing, an airstrip situated 700 kilometres northeast of Saskatoon near the border with the Northwest Territories.

 “Our thoughts are with his family, friends and loved ones during this difficult time,” the ministry said in a statement to CTV News.

-The ministry says the bear was euthanized on scene and the body was transported to the Western College of Veterinary Medicine in Saskatoon, where a necropsy will be completed.
+The ministry says the bear was euthanized by a civilian on scene before first responders arrived.
+The bear’s body was transported to the Western College of Veterinary Medicine in Saskatoon, where a necropsy will be completed.

 The Saskatchewan RCMP confirmed the Wollaston Lake detachment received a report of a sudden death around 6:30 p.m. on May 8 pertaining to the incident, but said the matter was not under investigation.